kintone/js-sdk/CONTRIBUTING.md

 ### Setup

-This repository is a monorepo using PNPM.
+This repository is a monorepo using pnpm.

 ```sh
 % cd js-sdk